zephyrproject-rtos/zephyr/boards/arm/frdm_k64f/doc/frdm_k64f.rst

 The K64F SoC has six UARTs.
 One is configured for the console, another for BT HCI, and the remaining are not used.

+USB
+===

+The K64F SoC has a USB OTG (USBOTG) controller that supports both device and host functions through its micro USB connector (K64F USB).
+Only USB device function is supported in Zephyr at the moment.

 Programming and Debugging
 *************************